-Inflammation is the part of the body’s natural defence mechanism.
-The immune system is quick to notice damaged cells, irritants, and pathogens and when it does notice these it begins the healing process.
+Inflammation is the part of the body’s natural defense mechanism.
 When something irritates or harms the body, there is a biological bodily response using blood vessels to get rid of the stimuli.
 The signs and symptoms of inflammation can be uncomfortable but don’t be alarmed because there are your bodies natural signs of its self-healing properties.

 Infections, wounds, or any damaged tissue would not be able to heal without our bodily inflammatory responses.
 Chronic inflammation, however, is dangerous.
 It can lead to several diseases and conditions.
 In severe cases, it can lead to some cancers and rheumatoid arthritis.
 If inflammation persists longer than necessary it begins to cause more harm than benefit.

 Symptoms of Inflammation vary depending on whether the bodily reaction if acute or chronic.
 Acute skin inflammation symptoms include:

 These signs of acute inflammation only apply to skin inflammations.
 If inflammation occurs deep within the body, such as inside an internal organ, only some of the symptoms may be noticeable.
 For example, some internal organs have no sensory nerve endings nearby, so there will not be pain, such is the case with certain types of lung inflammation.
 Chronic Inflammation includes: